Did you ever think that eating healthfully could lead to a very unhealthy lifestyle?

 Though perfectionism and discipline can fuel motivation for dancers, they can also be a recipe for burnout.

-- Dancers have a three times higher risk of suffering from eating disorders.
+- Dancers have approximately a three times higher risk of eating disorders compared to the general population.

-- More than 1 in 2 female dancers and 1 in 3 male dancers do not meet their energy needs.
+- More than half of female dancers and one-third of male dancers do not consistently meet energy needs

 - Anorexia nervosa